 Parameter Default Description Username Current user's username The username of the Confluence user whose network interactions you wish to show.
 If no username is specified, then current user's (that is, your) network interactions are shown.
-Mode following • following those who the user is following. • followers those who are following the user.
+Mode following Determines which users are listed, with respect to the specified user: • following those who the user is following. • followers those who are following the user.
 This parameter is unnamed in storage format and wikimarkup.
-Theme full • full shows a large version of user's profile pictures and, if the following mode is set, provides an entry field function to follow more users. • tiny shows only the small version of user's profile pictures.
+Theme full Petermines how the user's network is displayed: • full shows a large version of user's profile pictures and, if the following mode is set, provides an entry field function to follow more users. • tiny shows only the small version of user's profile pictures.
 Maximum Results (max) No limit imposed up to a maximum of 30 Restricts the number of users displayed.
 If the number of users exceeds the specified maximum, then a Show All link is provided.
 This link leads to the specified user's Network view, showing the complete list of network interactions.